 LIME Connection conferences provide the space for robust discussion on leadership, curriculum innovation and collaboration in Indigenous health and health professional education.
 They provide opportunities to celebrate successes and share new and evidenced-based approaches in the field.

-LIME Connection VIII will take place in Christchurch, Aotearoa (New Zealand) from 5 – 8 November 2019.
-The event will be hosted by The University of Otago.
+LIME Connection VIII was held in Christchurch, Aotearoa (New Zealand) from 5 – 8 November 2019.
+The event was hosted by The University of Otago.

 Indigenous Health Curriculum Framework